guangchen811/guangchen811.github.io/content/Friendship/_index.md

 - [**Leo's Blog**](https://leoleoasd.me)

 Leo is a colleague of mine from my internship at LinkedIn China.
 He is currently following the latest topics in LLMs and sharing his insights on his blog.
-I believe it will continue to provide valuable insights in the future.
+I believe he will continue to provide valuable insights in the future.